lorenchorley/ScenarioModelling/README.md

 State : partial implementation

-* * Each TU adds to a named scenario so that it can represent several paths through the execution
+* * Each TU adds to a named meta story so that it can represent several paths through the execution
 * A commun system is defined
-* The scenario is tested at the end of the TU against it's initial state and assertions can be made against it's final state
+* The meta story is tested at the end of the TU against it's initial state and assertions can be made against it's final state
-* Static functions positioned throughout the production code allow for both initial construction of the scenarios and, on subsequent runs, validation on the already established scenarios
+* Static functions positioned throughout the production code allow for both initial construction of the meta stories and, on subsequent runs, validation on the already established meta stories
 * Declare state transitions
 * Declare if condition, along with whether the condition was true or false.
 * Or loop start and end, along with weather the loop continued or ended
 * Declare dialogue by actors in code like traces
-* Hook code could throw exceptions in TU instead of at end, so that you can debug the scenario at the same time as debugging the code to ensure correctness and facilitate comprehension.
+* Hook code could throw exceptions in TU instead of at end, so that you can debug the meta story at the same time as debugging the code to ensure correctness and facilitate comprehension.
 For example on a constraint violation or an impossible state transition.
 * Visual studio add-on to show state machine and entities as execution progresses
 * Multiple choice steps could derive from having multiple state transitions possible